John Lee: The former Hong Kong cop Beijing trusts

 BUSINESS ACUMEN

-Given his security background, it seems unlikely Lee - already sanctioned by the United States - will reverse Beijing's campaign against dissent.
+Given his security background, it seems unlikely Lee will reverse Beijing's campaign against dissent.

 Where he will enter less familiar territory is the world of business, an area where Hong Kong is suffering.